yizhang82/yizhang82.github.io/_posts/2018-02-12-ref-count-handle.md

 In COM interop, CLR needs to expose managed objects as COM objects, and naturally those needs to obey COM lifetime semantics as well, meaning it needs to maintain its own ref count, and be alive if its ref count is more than 0, and allow itself to be collected by GC if ref count drops to 0.
 Obviously if ref count drops to 0, but there are still other managed objects pointing to this object, it will still be alive.

-A ref-counted handle does exactly that:
+A ref-counted handle does the following:

 * If ref-count is > 0, ref-counted handle becomes a strong handle

 * If ref-count is 0, it becomes a weak handle

 (You'll see later the above is not technically accurate - but this is good enough for now)

-Whenever CLR passes a managed object to native as COM object, it'll create a [CCW - Com Callable Wrapper] (https://docs.microsoft.com/en-us/dotnet/framework/interop/com-callable-wrapper) which has a ref-counted handle pointing to the underlying managed object.
+Whenever CLR passes a managed object to native as COM object, it'll create a [CCW - Com Callable Wrapper](https://docs.microsoft.com/en-us/dotnet/framework/interop/com-callable-wrapper) which has a ref-counted handle pointing to the underlying managed object.
 In CLR source code, a CCW is implemented using a link list of ComCallWrapper and SimpleComCallableWrapper.

 Let's take a look at how GC sees the ref-counted handle: